Robust Aggregation for Federated Learning: Related Work

-\myparagraphsmall{Geometric Median Algorithms} The classical algorithm of~\citet{weiszfeld1937point} has received much attention \citep{kuhn1973note,katz1974local,vardi2001modified,beck15weiszfeld}.
-However, all these variants are {\em not} numerically stable, while our variant is (cf. Remark~\ref{remark:weisz:main:all}).
-A landmark theoretical construction led to a nearly-linear time algorithm for the geometric median~\citep{cohen2016linear}, but its practical applicability is unclear.

-\myparagraphsmall{Privacy} Differential privacy~\citep{dwork2006calibrating} is a popular framework to guarantee privacy of user data.
-It is an orthogonal direction to ours, and could be used in conjunction.
-An alternate approach is homomorphic encryption~\citep{gentry2010computing} - see~\citep{bonawitz2017practical,kairouz2019flsurvey} for a discussion on privacy and FL.

-\myparagraphsmall{Byzantine Robustness} Byzantine robustness, resilience to arbitrary, even adversarial behavior of some devices~\citep{lamport1982byzantine}, has been studied in in gradient based updates~\citep{blanchard2017machine,chen2017distributed,chen2018draco,yin2018byzantine,alistarh2018byzantine}.
-In this work, we consider a more nuanced and less adversarial corruption model because cryptographic protocols which make up secure aggregation require faithful participation of the devices and thus, Byzantine robustness is a priori not possible without additional assumptions.
-In addition, our setting requires faithful participation of devices in the aggregation loop --- see Sec.~\ref{sec:setup} for examples of its practical relevance.
+\textit{Byzantine robustness}, resilience to arbitrary behavior of some devices~\citep{lamport1982byzantine}, was studied in distributed optimization with gradient aggregation~\citep{blanchard2017machine,chen2017distributed,chen2018draco,yin2018byzantine,alistarh2018byzantine,cao2019distributed}.
+Byzantine robustness of federated learning is a priori not possible without additional assumptions because the secure multi-party computation protocols require faithful participation of the devices.
+Thus, we consider a more nuanced and less adversarial corruption model where devices participate faithfully in the aggregation loop; see \Cref{sec:setup} for practical examples.
 Further, it is unclear how to securely implement the nonlinear aggregation algorithms of these works.
-Lastly, we note that the use of, e.g., secure enclaves~\citep{subramanyan2017formal} in conjunction with the approach proposed here could guarantee Byzantine robustness in FL.
+Lastly, the use of, e.g., secure enclaves~\citep{subramanyan2017formal} in conjunction with our approach could guarantee Byzantine robustness in federated learning.
+We aggregate {\em model parameters} in a robust manner, which is more suited to the federated setting.
+We note that \cite{li2019rsa} also aggregate model parameters rather than gradients by framing the problem in terms of consensus optimization.
+However, their algorithm requires devices to be always available and participate in multiple rounds, which is not practical in the federated setting~\cite{kairouz2019flsurvey}.

-Moreover, we aggregate {\em model parameters} in a robust manner, which is irreconcilably different from the approach of aggregating {\em gradients} in all of these related works; see Fig.~\ref{fig:viz:weights_vs_grad_main} for an illustration.
-We take this approach because (a) in the FL setting, aggregating parameters allows us to make more progress at the same communication cost by increasing local computation on each device, and, (b) assumptions on the distributions of parameters can be easier to interpret than assumptions on distributions of gradients.

-\myparagraph{Overview} Sec.~\ref{sec:setup} describes the problem formulation, Sec.~\ref{sec:aggr} proposes a robust aggregation oracle and presents a convergence analysis of the resulting robust FL algorithm, while Sec.~\ref{sec:algos} gives a concrete implementation of the robust aggregation oracle using only a small number of calls to the secure average oracle.
-Finally, in Sec.~\ref{sec:expt}, we present comprehensive numerical simulations comparing the proposed federated learning algorithm to \fedavg~\citep{mcmahan2017communication} and distributed stochastic gradient descent (SGD).